Closertech001/Uni-Chatbot/README.md

-# 🎓 University Q&A Chatbot
+# 🎓 Crescent University Chatbot

 This is a Streamlit-based chatbot that answers questions about a university program using a custom dataset and sentence-transformer model.

 ## 🚀 How to Use

-1. Type a question about the university.
+1. Type a question about the Crescent University.
 2. Get instant, intelligent responses from the bot.

 ## 🛠 Technologies Used